phillip-kruger/microprofile-extensions/restclient-ext/README.md

 # REST Client Extentions

-This allows you to use the Config API to map HTTP Response code to RuntimeExceptions.
+This allows you to use the Config API to map HTTP Response codes to Runtime Exceptions.

 ## Usage